 We have added text to the Introduction to elaborate the chemical effect.

-The heat release from the two flames is essentially the same of 42 kW, as added to the revised manuscript.
-The heat release power is kept constant to keep the flame strength the same for both flames, and, therefore, similar thermal effects on flow dynamics.
+The heat release from the two flames is essentially the same, 42 kW, as have now been mentioned in the revised manuscript.
+The constant heat release help reduce the number of varied parameters, and result in similar thermal effects on flow dynamics.

-Actually, for the hydrogen added flame with the same heat release power, the Reynolds number is slightly lower than the neat ethylene flame by 8%, that is, 28,400.
+Actually, for the hydrogen added flame with the same heat release, the Reynolds number is slightly lower than the neat ethylene flame by 8%, that is, 28,400.
 Since the flow structure in the recirculation zone, which is the focus of the current study, is dominated by the outer vortex, and, therefore, the coflow, the effect of this minor change in the fuel jet Reynolds number is not expected to be significant.
 This discussion is also added to the revised manuscript.

 4) Since the soot field seems to be very sensitive to the fuel jet velocity, I would like to bring to the attention of the authors some confusion/inconsistency about the velocities/Reynolds nr/kinematic viscosities.